K-Subramanyam-01/GAINING-CONTROL-ACCESS-AND-PENETRATION-TESTING/README.md

-#Project: GAINING-CONTROL-ACCESS-AND-PENETRATION-TESTING
+#Project-GAINING CONTROL ACCESS AND PENETRATION TESTING

 ## Overview

-This repository contains Cybersecurity project focused on network security, penetration testing, and ethical hacking.The project in this repository is a client-server application designed to execute remote commands and capture keystrokes using a keylogger and DOS attack for penetration testing.
+This repository contains GAINING CONTROL ACCESS AND PENETRATION TESTING  project focused on control access,network security, penetration testing.It is a client-server application designed to execute remote commands and capture keystrokes using a keylogger and DOS ATTACK for penetration testing.

 ### Description

 This project demonstrates a simple client-server architecture where the client can receive and execute commands from the server.
-Additionally, the client is capable of running a keylogger that captures keystrokes and sends the log file back to the server.
-This project is intended for educational purposes to understand the concepts of remote command execution and keylogging in the context of cybersecurity.
+Additionally, the client is capable of running a keylogger that captures keystrokes and sends the log file back to the server and DOS attack for Penetration testing.
+This project is intended for educational purposes to understand the concepts of remote command execution,Keylogging and DOS ATTACK.

 ### Features

 - **Client-Server Communication**: Establishes a connection between a client and a server using TCP sockets.
 - **Remote Command Execution**: Allows the server to send various commands to the client for execution, including shutdown, restart, DOS attack, and more.
+- **Pentesting**: Demonstrates penetration testing techniques using DOS attacks and keyloggers.
 - **Keylogging**: Captures keystrokes on the client machine and sends the log file to the server.
 -  **File Transfer**: Supports sending and receiving files between the client and server.
 - **Error Handling**: Includes basic error handling for connection issues and invalid commands.

 ### Components

-- **Client Script** (`CLIENT`): A Python script that connects to the server, receives commands, executes them, and sends keylogger logs back to the server.
+- **Client Script** (`CLIENT.py`): A Python script that connects to the server, receives commands, executes them, and sends keylogger logs back to the server.
-- **Server Script** (`SERVER`): A Python script that listens for incoming client connections, sends commands, and receives keylogger logs from the client.
+- **Server Script** (`SERVER.py`): A Python script that listens for incoming client connections, sends commands, and receives keylogger logs from the client.

 ### Switch Case Options